Sign in

 Significantly lower

-Among the group of residents that felt they are currently feeling, or will feel, the effects of climate change in their lifetime, the top personal impacts were: Increased household running costs (80%), Food production, making it harder and more expensive to get food items (67%) and My ability to access nature due to weather (37%).
-46% feel climate change will reduce their quality of life somewhat, and a further 18% feel it will reduce their quality of life a lot.
+Among the group of residents that felt they are currently feeling, or will feel, the effects of climate change in their lifetime, the top personal impacts were: Increased household running costs (76%), Food production, making it harder and more expensive to get food items (61%) and Essential infrastructure vulnerability (37%).
+47% feel climate change will reduce their quality of life somewhat, and a further 14% feel it will reduce their quality of life a lot.

 How are you currently, or how do you expect to, personally feel the effects of climate change in your lifetime?